 Telling an Unfinished Story

-By Pamela J. Johnson, USC College of Letters, Arts & Sciences
+By Pamela J. Johnson, USC College of Letters, Arts and Sciences

 Before dying of typhus in the Dutch concentration camp Bergen-Belsen, Anne Frank wrote in her world famous diary, “… in spite of everything I still believe that people are really good at heart.”

 If Frank hadn’t perished at age 15 shortly before the end of World War II and the liberation of death camps, would her feelings about people have remained the same?
 How might her adult testimony differ?

 About 200 Los Angeles-area secondary teachers considered these questions during a recent U.S. Holocaust Memorial Museum forum hosted by the USC Shoah Foundation Institute for Visual History and Education.

 “One Man, Two Voices: Peter Feigl’s Diary and Testimony” was part of the two-day conference demonstrating how to teach about the Holocaust using survivors’ video testimony.

 Part of USC College, the Shoah Foundation Institute has archives of nearly 52,000 videotaped testimonies from Holocaust survivors and other witnesses.
 The institute works with a network of partners to provide educational services around the world.